mdg-graphics/mili-python/doc/source/manual.md

     : param labels : optional labels to query data about, filtered by material if material if material is supplied, default is all
     : param states: optional state numbers from which to query data, default is all : param ips : optional for svars with array or vec_array aggregation query just these components, default is all available
-    : param write_data : optional the format of this is identical to the query result, so if you want to write data, query it first to retrieve the object/format, then modify the values desired, then query again with the modified result in this param
+    : param write_data : optional the format of this is identical to the query result, so if you want to write data, query it first to retrieve the object/format, then modify the values desired, then query again with the modified result in this param : param as_dataframe : optional.
+If True the result is returned as a Pandas DataFrame
-    '''
 ```

 Here are a few example queries: